Synthesis of Energy-Conserving Quantum Circuits with XY interaction: Eigenvalues of (Proof of )

 The eigenvalues of $W_{123}\sct1$ are $\{1,e^{\pm \i\ \theta}\}$, where

 and $\theta$ satisfies \cref{eq:costheta}.
 The eigenvalues of $W_{123}$ are thus the same as $W_{123}\sct1$, ignoring multiplicity.

-The fact that $\theta/\pi$ is an irrational number, i.e., $e^{\i\theta}$ is a irrational rotation, we use an argument that was previously used in \cite{boykin1999universalieee} to show the universality of $H$ and $T$ gates.
+To show that $\theta/\pi$ is an irrational number, i.e., $e^{\i\theta}$ is a irrational rotation, we use an argument that was previously used in \cite{boykin1999universalieee} to show the universality of $H$ and $T$ gates.
 To link $W_{123}$ with $H$ and $T$, we compute the characteristic polynomial of $W_{123}\sct1$ as

-On the other hand, in the proof of universality of $H$ and $T$ gates, it is shown that the gate sequence $HTHT$ generates an irrational rotation \cite{NielsenAndChuang,boykin1999universal}.
-More specifically, the characteristic polynomial of $e^{\i \frac{3}{4} \pi} HTHT$ (where the global phase $e^{\i \frac{3}{4} \pi}$ is added to make the resulting gate in $\text{SU}(2)$) is
+On the other hand, in the proof of universality of $H$ and $T$ gates, it is shown that the gate sequence $HTHT$ generates an irrational rotation \cite{NielsenAndChuang,boykin1999universalieee}.
+More specifically, the characteristic polynomial of $e^{\i \frac{3}{2} \pi} (HTHT)^2$ (where the global phase $e^{\i \frac{3}{2} \pi}$ is added to make the resulting gate in $\text{SU}(2)$) is

 which is a factor of the polynomial in \cref{eq:charpolyW}.
 The roots of this polynomial are exactly $e^{\pm\i\theta}$.